What's Next for this Year's Law Graduates?

 Where there are hard times, there are better days.
 And what’s important to remember for law graduates is that this is actually quite an exciting time to be entering the legal profession.
 Particular legal practice areas have been very busy throughout the pandemic.
 The pandemic has also forced firms to change the way they work, in most cases to be more flexible and to adapt to new technologies.
 And this is great news for the solicitors of tomorrow.
 Why?
 Because these changes will filter down to greater opportunities within firms.

 What is important to do, and you will likely have done this by now, is to understand which working environment would suit you best further on in your career.
-Do you see yourself amongst a small team, or do you prefer to be part of a larger one?
+Do you see yourself amongst a small team or do you prefer to be part of a larger one?
 Solicitors in law firms work within teams, albeit in today’s world these teams work remotely.
-Barristers however, while they work closely with solicitors, have a much more independent role.
-The vast majority of barristers in this country are self-employed, which is worth considering.
+Barristers however, while working closely with Solicitors, have a much more independent role.
+The vast majority of Barristers in this country are self-employed, which is worth considering.

 Although training contracts are few and far between right now, I would advise not to snatch the first offer which comes your way.
 It really is worth making sure the firm is right for you.
 We have countless conversations with trainees and NQs who have found this out the hard way.
 But what can you do to be sure you are making the right decision?

 Tom joined us at Interlink having finished his law degree at Newcastle University.
-Since then, he has helped many Paralegals and Newly Qualified Solicitors with their legal careers.
-If Tom can help you with your legal future, or you would like to know what positions are available at law firms, send him an email to firstname.lastname@example.org
+Since then, he has helped many Lawyers with their legal careers.
+Contact Tom Crea for help with your legal future or simply to find out more about what positions are available at law firms.